UHY Haines Norton Director and Farm Accounting specialist Mark Fosterreminds farmers of the importance of maintaining accurate stock figures.

 There are some very good tools to help with the stock count that are both computerised and manual.
 If you prefer computerised there is “Figured Software”, which is a very good stock tracking system that records all movements of stock during the year, including births and deaths.
 This means that at the end of the year, stock numbers are fully reconciled and any differences can be changed.
 There is also an Android app called IFarmeravailable for phones that allows you to record all your numbers while in the paddock as long as you have your phone on you.
 This means you can track all movements as they happen.

 So make your accountant happy and ensure that you don’t give more to the taxman than you absolutely have to.
-Make sure that you count those stock on a regular basis, including tracking all movements, will make your farm accounting easier and more accurate.
+Counting your stock on a regular basis, including tracking all movements, will make your farm accounting easier and more accurate.